simplenetes-io/simplenetes_io/docs/CICD.md

 # Setting up CI/CD for your cluster

-**WORK IN PROGRESS**

-The point of CI/CD is to have an automated release flow.
-There are many ways of achieving this in Simplenetes, what we want to do in the end is to perform an `sns cluster sync`, but the interesting questions are how do we get to that point.
+The point of [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) and [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) (_CI/CD_) is to have an automated release flow.
+There are many ways of achieving this in _Simplenetes_.
+In the context of _Simplenetes_, what we always want to do in the end is to perform a cluster synchronization with `sns cluster sync`.
+The interesting questions come when analyzing how do we get to that point.

 The release pipeline can potentially be run in three different places:

-    -  from the Pod repo
+-  from the Pod repository;
-    -  from the Cluster Project repo or,
+-  from the Cluster Project repo;
-    -  from the Management Project repo
+-  from the Management Project repo.

-Most often the release pipeline is run from the Pod repo, because we want to swiftly release a new pod version when it is pushed.
+Most often the release pipeline is run from the Pod repo, because we want to swiftly release a new Pod version as soon as it is committed and pushed.

 Releasing from Cluster Project repo pipelines and from Management Project repo pipelines are very similar to each other.
-The difference is merely if you have extracted the SSH keys out from the Cluster Project into the Management Project or not.
+The difference is merely if you have extracted the _SSH_ keys out from the Cluster Project into the Management Project or not.

 ## Release directly from within the Pod repo pipelines
-The pro's of this approach is that it is straight forward and we can get a fully automated release cycle.
+The pros of this approach is that it is straight forward and we can get a fully automated release cycle this way.

-The cons are that the pod project will need access to cluster keys to make the sync; which in many cases is not an issue because the Dev and The Ops people are the same people.
+The cons are that the Pod project will need access to Cluster keys to make the synchronization.
+In many cases, sharing the Cluster keys is not an issue because both the Dev and The Ops people are the same people.
-Another con is that we don't want to release many pods simultaneously because it might cause a branch out of the cluster repo and some releases might then get rejected.
+Another con is that we don't want to release many Pods simultaneously because it might cause a branch out of the Cluster repo and some releases might then get rejected.

+### Example release from Pod repository
-This is an example pipeline which is triggered whenever the pod repo pipeline has performed a new build and tagged it for release:
+This is an example pipeline which is triggered whenever the Pod repo pipeline has performed a new build and tagged it for release:
 ```sh
 set -e